SafeTravellers-Project/requestssimulators/README.md

 ### 3.4 No interference between the servers and the users

-The internal use of service id and the use of session id allow prevents interference between servers and between users.
+The internal use of service id and the use of session id prevent interference between servers and between users.